“The important thing is to not stop questioning. Curiosity has its own reason for existing.” – Albert Einstein

 Why are debates useful for students?

 • Speaking in front of others can often be a challenge, so by engaging in debates, students learn to avoid speaking too quickly and to make eye contact with the audience and judges.
-When you make eye contact, people feel as though you’re speaking directly to them and it develops a feeling of trust.
-Taking your time and speaking slowly and enunciating clearly gives the audience or judges more time to understand what you’re saying.
 Being prepared, staying positive, and focused allow students to become more comfortable speaking in front of groups of people.

 • Debates develop organizational skills that are imperative for the real world.
 Because they follow a certain format, students are required to follow a set of procedures on how a successful argument is constructed.

 • Debates force students to see both sides of an issue.
 Sometimes students are given a topic that they disagree with.
-This allows for a stronger debate in examining the strengths and weaknesses on both sides.
-This also shows the judges that you’ve done your research and have come to conclusion based on the information you’ve discovered.
+This allows for a stronger debate in examining the strengths and weaknesses of both sides.

-• Debates allow for teamwork and collaboration focusing on group skills that are essential for the real world.
-Students are able to work together with their classmates and have fun.
+• Debates allow for teamwork and collaboration, focusing on group skills that are essential for the real world.

 • Debates encourage empathy.
 Students may not agree with the position of the argument they have been assigned, but by researching that particular point of view, they will begin to understand the perspective of someone else and thus expand their own worldview.